Frequently Asked Questions Page

 Q. Why is it focused on short-term parking?

 A. The downtown retail program, which started in September 2010, cost about $2.5 million and was primarily funded by City bonds.
-The expansion underway now costs about $1.5 million.
+The 2013-2014 expansion underway now costs about $1.5 million.
 Partner garages are responsible for making technology upgrades as needed to integrate into the city electronic guidance parking system.
-Additional Pioneer Square and Central Waterfront garages are being added in partnership with the Washington State Department of Transportation (WSDOT).
+Pioneer Square and Central Waterfront garages were added in partnership with the Washington State Department of Transportation (WSDOT).

 Q. What other cities are doing this program?